Zyh716/TG_CRS_Code/README.md

 Our dataset has been published in [**TG-ReDial**](https://github.com/RUCAIBox/TG-ReDial), which contains the description and dataset of our TG-ReDial.

-Thanks to Yuanhang's hard work, in this project, you can implement the models in our paper by simple scripts.
+In this project, you can implement the models in our paper by simple scripts.
 So ***please do not save your star :)***

 ## Environment